curry

 • 1 yellow onion, small dice.

-• 1 red bell pepper, julienned.
+• 1 red bell pepper, chopped.

-• 1 green bell pepper, julienned.
+• 1 green bell pepper, chopped.

 • 6 scallion, chopped.